 Giverny is a small village in Normandy, 75 kilometers northwest of Paris.
 Giverny is home to Monet's Gardens, an extremely popular place to visit, especially in spring.
 You can tour Claude Monet's house, then go out to see the gardens which inspired his paintings and experience Giverny's 'special light' that influenced the work of Monet and other impressionists.
 Surrounding Giverny are several forests in which you can walk or bike.

 When to Go

 Despite its small size, Giverny hosts many festivals throughout the year.
 In September, the big Giverny Festival comes to town.

 To get to Vernon from Paris, depart from Gare St. Lazare.
 Vernon is on the Paris / Rouen / Le Havre line.
 If you wish to go directly to Giverny by bus, inquire as to which trains are timed to meet the bus to Giverny in Vernon.
-Buses only run during the season, from spring to fall.

 Staying in Vernon

 While in Vernon, you can rent a bike at the train station or at the bike shop "Cyclo News" near the hospital.
 There is a special trail that gets you from Vernon to Giverny without having to take the highway.
 You simply take Albufera street and cross over the Seine, then ignore the signs to Giverny (that's the highway) at the roundabout and go a little past it to the bike and footpath called "Voie Andre Touflet."

 Staying in Giverny